Active Learning of Driving Scenario Trajectories: Introduction

 \section{Introduction}

-New business models and the digitalization in the society have revolutionized the automotive sector, as many other industries.
-Self-driving vehicles are considered to be one of the new mega trends that is of high importance for the future of automotive industry with many social and technological impacts.
+New business models and the digitalization of society has revolutionized the automotive sector, like many other industries.
+Self-driving vehicles are considered to be one of the new trends that is of high importance for the future of the automotive industry with many social and technological impacts.
 It, alongside the social aspects, could provide promising solutions to reduce accidents in traffic, ease gridlock issues and allow for more comfortable and productive commutes.
-In order to comfortably integrate Autonomous Drive (AD) in society, it must be safe and tested properly; a demand that requires extracting and annotating large amounts of driving scenarios that is needed for further verification and validation of autonomous drive functionality in virtual and real test environments.
+In order to comfortably integrate Autonomous Drive (AD) in society, it must be safe and tested properly.
+One important part of ensuring this is collecting and annotating large amounts of driving scenarios, which can then be used for further verification and validation of autonomous drive functionality in virtual and real test environments.

-The importance of obtaining a robust and high quality scenario dataset can be seen in several steps of AD test and verification.
-However, robust annotation of large time-series scenario datasets is a costly and time consuming task due to heavy dependence on human interaction in order to manually label each data point correctly.
-The data concerning autonomous vehicles comes in the form of time series, and the complicated nature of this data increases the risk of missing rare classes, or mis-classification of fringe cases, by the automated annotation algorithms.
-These are some of the issues that need to be addressed in order to be able to argue for scenario catalog/database completeness and also in order to better understand the traffic/driving behavior.
+The importance of obtaining a robust and high quality dataset of driving scenarios can be seen in several steps of AD testing and verification \cite{HoseiniRC21}.
+However, annotation of driving scenario trajectories could become costly and time-consuming.
+This is due to the annotation task being heavily dependent on human interaction, either to manually label traffic scenario trajectories or verifying the quality of the labels provided by humans.
+Furthermore, the data concerning autonomous vehicles comes in the form of time series data, containing information about the motions of various road objects, such as cars and other types of vehicles.
+The complicated nature of this data could increase the risk that an automated annotation algorithm misses rare classes or miss-classifies fringe cases.
+These are some of the issues that need to be addressed in order to provide scenario catalog/database completeness and also in order to better understand the traffic/driving behavior.